PythonPioneers/GroupProject/README.md

 extractReviews.py scrapes 300 unique products on Amazon and extracts roughly 3,000 user reviews (10 per product) into reviews.csv.
 Additionally, we append roughly 5,000 more user reviews from more_reviews.csv (https://www.kaggle.com/datasets/tarkkaanko/amazon?select=amazon_reviews.csv) into the main review csv.

-## 2. Data Mining and Model building
+## 2. Data Mining and Model Building

 ### Data Preprocessing
 - Using panda methods to clean up and remove null data